1.Tell us about yourself…

 We love planning trips, beach walks, coffee coffee coffee, sitting in cafes for hours talking about life, the beach, the ocean, renovating is a passions of ours too, we have renovated 4 properties and have grand plans for our Sydney house on the northern beaches one day!
 We love eating out and trying new restaurants, exploring new places, like we will spend a day walking the city or town to get our bearings!

 We like to exercise outdoors, run and cycle but lately we have been getting into hiking.
-We also would love to get into diving while we are in Asia!
+Would love to get into diving while we are in Asia!

 2.What do you do for a living?
 What did you use to do back home?